Skip to main content

 Dementia Risk Reduction

-Regular engagement in mentally stimulating activities, particularly puzzles, chess, card games, and crosswords, is significantly associated with reduced dementia risk in older adults.
+Regular engagement in puzzles, chess, and card games is associated with reduced dementia risk.

 Wu et al. (2023) - JAMA Network Open